aefarrell/aefarrell.github.io/_posts/2020-12-12-worst_case_weather.md

 tags:
   - air dispersion modeling
   - atmospheric stability
-tagline: "Evaluating the impacts of different wind conditions on a gaussian plume"
+tagline: "The worst case weather conditions for air dispersion modeling"
 header:
   overlay_image: /images/gaussian_dispersion_example_files/veeterzy-unsplash-header.jpg
   caption: "Photo by [veeterzy](https://unsplash.com/@veeterzy?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/)"
 ---

-# Air Dispersion Model - Worst Case Meterological Conditions
+# Worst Case Meterological Conditions

 In a [previous post](https://aefarrell.github.io/2020/12/05/gaussian_dispersion_example/) I modeled an example of a plume from an elevated stack.
 In that example I assumed very stable conditions and a low windspeed -- pasquill stability class F and a windspeed of 1.5m/s -- as the worst case.
 This was an error!